Covid-19 Update in Costa Rica

 We are still offering Spanish, dance, cooking, and yoga classes as well as cultural and adventure tours through the school.
-Hand sanitizer is available in every classroom and common area and a full time cleaning staff is on site daily to help keep students safe.
+Hand sanitizer is available in every classroom and common areas and a full time cleaning staff is on site daily to help keep students safe.